nec273/pytorch-example/vae/README.md

 # Basic VAE Example

 This is an improved implementation of the paper [Auto-Encoding Variational Bayes](http://arxiv.org/abs/1312.6114) by Kingma and Welling.
 It uses ReLUs and the adam optimizer, instead of sigmoids and adagrad.
-These changes make the network converge much faster.
+These changes make the network converge much faster.ㅇㄹㄹ

 ```bash
 pip install -r requirements.txt